This course is open for applications.

 IT facilities are available on all campuses and at the main Frenchay Campus there is 24 hour access to computing facilities.

-Methods of assessment include written assignments, assessments under controlled conditions, presentations and evidence of competence in practice.
-Reflective diaries and progress files are likely to be an integral part of the course.
+We'll assess you using a mix of written assignments, assessments in controlled conditions, presentations and evidence of competence in practice.
+We may use reflective diaries and progress files.

 Careers / Further study